 Note: If you wish to use some other directory to store your software you can use the updatenode command with the "-d <dirname>" to specify an alternate source location.
 Make sure the alternate directory is mountable and that the files are readable.
 See the updatenode man page for details.
-(Available in xCAT version 2.4 and beyond.)

-A simple way to copy software to the lpp_source locations is to use the "nim -o update" command.
-With this NIM command you simply need to provide the name of the NIM lpp_source resource and it will automatically copy your files to the correct locations.
+A simple way to copy software to the lpp\source locations is to use the "nim -o update" command.
+With this NIM command you simply need to provide the name of the NIM lpp\source resource and it will automatically copy your files to the correct locations.